AnsaYong/AirBnB_clone/README.md

 ##### How to Start:

-To start the interpreter, run the script - _$ ./console.py_.
+To start the interpreter, run the script as follows
+- `$ ./console.py`

 If executed directly, it enters the command loop, displaying the prompt `(hbnb) `.

 ##### How to Use: